Empowering microfluidics by micro-3D printing and solution-based mineral coating†

-Fluid-solid interaction in porous materials is of tremendous importance to earth, space, energy, environment, biological, and medical applications.
-High-resolution 3D printing enables efficient fabrication of porous microfluidic devices with complicated pore-throat morphology, but lack of desired surface functionality.
+Fluid–solid interaction in porous materials is of tremendous importance to earth, space, energy, environment, biological, and medical applications.
+High-resolution 3D printing enables efficient fabrication of porous microfluidic devices with complicated pore-throat morphology, but lacking desired surface functionality.
 In this work, we propose a novel approach to additively fabricate functional porous devices by integrating micro-3D printing and solution-based internal coating.
-This approach is successfully applied to create energy/environment-orientated porous micromodels that replicate the µCT-captured porous geometry and natural mineralogy of carbonate rock.
-The functional mineral coating in 3D-printed porous scaffold is achieved by seeding calcite nanoparticles along the inner surface and enabling in-situ growth of calcite crystals.
-To realize conformal and stable coating in confined pore spaces, we are able to control the wetting and capillarity effects: i) capillarity-enhanced nanoparticle immobilization for forming an adhered seeding layer; ii) capillary pore-throat blockage mitigation for uniform crystal growth.
+This approach is successfully applied to create energy/environment-orientated porous micromodels that replicate the μCT-captured porous geometry and natural mineralogy of carbonate rock.
+The functional mineral coating in a 3D-printed porous scaffold is achieved by seeding calcite nanoparticles along the inner surface and enabling in situ growth of calcite crystals.
+For conformal and stable coating in confined pore spaces, we manage to control the wetting and capillarity effects during fabrication: (i) capillarity-enhanced nanoparticle immobilization for forming an adhered seeding layer; (ii) capillary pore-throat blockage mitigation for uniform crystal growth.
 These transparent micromodels are then used to directly image and characterize microscopic fluid dynamics including wettability-dependent fluid propagation and capillarity-held phase transition processes.
 The proposed approach can be readily tailored with on-demand-designed scaffold geometry and appropriate coating recipe to fit in many other emerging applications.